 The Sacramento Zoo plays an important role in the training of future zoo veterinarians.
 Dr. Murray E. Fowler started the very first zoological medicine residency program in the world at UC Davis in 1974.
 This residency program is a three-year commitment by veterinarians wishing to specialize in zoological medicine.
 The first year of the residency is here at the Sacramento Zoo.
 The second year is at the San Diego Zoo and SeaWorld San Diego, followed by the final year at the San Diego Safari Park.
 This successful partnership has trained almost four-dozen residents to become specialists in zoological medicine and given hundreds of veterinary students the opportunity to gain invaluable experience working with exotic and endangered species.

-Nearly all of the 500+ animals at the Sacramento Zoo receive routine examinations.
+All of the nearly 500 animals at the Sacramento Zoo receive routine examinations.
 Many of these procedures can be viewed by zoo visitors through the windows at the Murray E. Fowler Veterinary Hospital.
 These exams are similar to routine physicals performed by your own primary care physician.
 A complete physical exam includes body weight, assessing body condition, ophthalmic exam, dental exam and cleaning (if they have teeth!), checking the transponder microchip, careful palpation of the limbs and abdomen, blood sample and other lab testing, routine radiographs and auscultation of the heart and lungs.